philterd/philter/docs/docs/api_and_sdks/api/filtering_api.md

 ### PDF documents

 PDF redaction is **asynchronous by default** in Philter 4.0.
 The server enqueues the request and returns `202 Accepted` with a JSON body containing the assigned `documentId` and a `Location: /api/documents/{documentId}` header.
+A request naming a policy that does not exist is refused with `404 Not Found` before it is enqueued, so a mistyped policy name surfaces immediately rather than as a failed job.
+The synchronous text endpoint answers the same way.
 The redacted bytes can then be downloaded from the [Documents API](documents_api.md) once the job's status is `COMPLETE`.

 ```
 curl -k -X POST "https://localhost:8080/api/filter" \